 TSV becomes responsible for Publication Forum

 In line with the proposal made by UNIFI, the Ministry of Education and Culture funded the Publication Forum project in 2010–2012.
 Being an independent organisation with a wide representation of the scientific community through its member societies, Federation of Finnish Learned Societies (TSV) was found to be a suitable hosting organisation for the project.
 TSV’s Board appointed the Steering Group for Publication Forum which, in turn, recruited the Secretariat and appointed the 23 science field-specific Expert Panels.
 The first classification was published towards the end of the project in 2012.
 A decision was then made to assign the continued maintenance and development of the classification to TSV as a permanent part of its operations.
-Through the project to collect publication data (the so-called JURE project) and the development of the Publication Forum classification, the share accounted for by the publications of all university funding grew to 13 per cent in 2013.
+Through the project to collect publication data (the so-called JURE project) and the development of the Publication Forum classification, the share accounted for by the publications of all university funding grew to 13% in 2013, and to 14% in 2021.

 For more details, see the Final report of the Publication Forum project (2010-2012).